alexandrazolushkina/IntelliJ/working_with_tasks.md

    Use **SHIFT** (for adjacent items) or **CTRL** (for non-adjacent items) keys for multiple selection.
 3. Click the right-arrow button, and select **Remove**.

 When you are deleting tracker tasks, you remove them from the IDE.
 They will remain in your issue tracker.
-Local tasks in this case will be completely removed, since they are not reflecetd in your issue tracker.
+Local tasks in this case will be completely removed, since they are not connected to your issue tracker.